Powerlated/pandocs/content/MBC1.md

 (max 2MByte ROM and/or 32KByte RAM)

 This is the first MBC chip for the Game Boy.
+Newer MBC chips work similarily, \
-Any newer MBC chips are working similiar, so that is relative easy to upgrade a program from one MBC chip to another - or even to make it compatible to several different types of MBCs.
+so it is relative easy to upgrade a program from one MBC chip to another - or even to make it compatible with several different types of MBCs.

 Note that the memory in range 0000-7FFF is used for both reading from